 This post may contain affiliate links which means I may earn a commission if you make a purchase through my links (at no extra cost to you).
 Please read my full dislcaimer for more info.

 Affiliate Marketing Strategies for Beginners

-Are you thinking about joining the Amazon affiliate program?
+Are you thinking about joining an affiliate program?
 Are you already an affiliate who’s trying to increase your earnings?
-If you answered "yes" to either of those questions, then this interview is for you!
+If you answered “yes” to either of those questions, then this interview is for you!
 To learn more about affiliate marketing, I interviewed Dale Persons from Blogging Her Way so she could share her entrepreneur journey, affiliate marketing mistakes to avoid, her top tips for affiliate marketing, and how her ebook can help bloggers like you and me make money with affiliate marketing.
 Check out the interview below!

 Disclosure: This post contains affiliate links.
 I will make a commission if you make a purchase through one of these links (at no extra cost to you).
 Please read my Disclaimer for more information.

 1. Can you tell us about yourself and your online business?

 Hello!
 I’m Dale, and I run Blogging Her Way, an online resource for bloggers and entrepreneurs.
 In addition to Blogging Her Way, I have started four other successful blogs (two of which I later sold for a profit).
 My goal is to help other bloggers achieve their goals and make money doing something they love.

 2. What inspired you to start your blog and business?